US top diplomat to visit N.Korea next month to set up summit

 "Over the past year, something miraculous has taken place on the Korean Peninsula," Moon said in an address to world leaders.
 "We have crossed the barriers of division and are tearing down the walls in our heart."

-Moon met last week with Kim in Pyongyang and has been the leading force behind the summitry, He and others hope another Trump-Kim summit will ease widespread skepticism that Kim will actually relinquish an arsenal that many believe is the only major guarantee of the North's continued authoritarian rule.
+Moon met last week with Kim in Pyongyang and has been the leading force behind the summitry.
+He and others hope another Trump-Kim summit will ease widespread skepticism that Kim will actually relinquish an arsenal that many believe Pyongyang sees as the only major guarantee of the Kim dynasty's continued authoritarian rule.

-Diplomacy has stalled following vague Kim's vague promise at the Singapore summit to work toward "complete denuclearization" of the Korean Peninsula in exchange for U.S. security guarantees.
+Diplomacy has stalled following Kim's vague promise at the Singapore summit to work toward "complete denuclearization" of the Korean Peninsula in exchange for U.S. security guarantees.

 At the heart of the impasse: a North Korean demand for a declaration to formally end the Korean War before it takes any major disarmament steps.
 That war ended in 1953 with a ceasefire, not a peace treaty.